 Geographic Information Systems (GIS): a computerized data management system used to capture, store, manipulate, analyze, manage, and display spatial information

-Global Positioning Systems (GPS): a space-based satellite navigation system that provides location and time information in all weather conditions anywhere on or near the Earth where there is an unobstructed line of sight to four or more GPS satellites
+Global Positioning System (GPS): a space-based satellite navigation system that provides location and time information in all weather conditions, anywhere on or near the Earth

 Background Agricultural Connections

 Global Positioning Systems (GPS) and Geographic Information Systems (GIS) are areas of emerging technology in agriculture.
 In this lesson students will learn how GPS and GIS technology is used to improve agricultural food production.